Developing a Content Calendar for Landscapers

 Choose content types and formats that align with your target audience’s preferences and your company’s resources and expertise.

-With your goals, target audience, and content types in mind, brainstorm a list of content topics and themes relevant to your landscaping business.
-Consider factors such as:
+With your goals, target audience, and content types in mind, it’s time to get those creative juices flowing.
+Brainstorm a list of content topics and themes that are relevant to your landscaping business, from seasonal trends and common challenges to industry innovations and frequently asked questions.

 • Seasonal trends and maintenance tasks (spring planting, fall clean-up, winter preparation)